-2019 PTC LEADERSHIP TEAM
+2021 PTC LEADERSHIP TEAM

 Ed Schmiech - Secretary

-Over the past 6 years I have enjoyed the many benefits of Pittsburgh Triathlon Club membership, the most important being the opportunity to befriend many fun and inspirational people who share a love for the triathlon lifestyle.
+My love for the sport of triathlon started with my first sprint triathlon at Moraine State Park in 1983 and continues today as an active member of the Pittsburgh Triathlon Club for the past 8 years!
+The Pittsburgh Triathlon Club has provided me the privilege to meet many fun and inspirational people who share a love for the triathlon lifestyle.
 My PTC friends have become trusted training partners and have inspired me to challenge myself far beyond what I would have ever done on my own.

 Dustin Wehler - Treasurer

 After a competitive running career that started in the mid 90's and extending through college at St. Bonaventure University, and now as a full time working adult i found myself propelled into triathlon about 5 years ago.
 Today, I find myself wanting to give back to the community that has given me so much.
 I have chosen to do this by running for treasurer of Pittsburgh Triathlon Club.

 My race resume includes countless 5k, 8k and 10k running events, 4 full marathons and 3 half marathons, numerous Sprint and Olympic distance triathlons, and 4 half iron-distance events, including the Savageman 120.
 My personal sweet spot is the 5k and the sprint tri, but if find myself entering more and more 70.3 distance events.
 May someday I'll go after the full.
 Additionally, as an age-grouper I was a swimmer specializing if the sprint events.
 Cycling is my favorite discipline, but they all provide a challenge to me.